 In the beginning……

-As technologies developed, I transitioned into music-making using digital virtual technologies.
-I invested in virtual technologies, trialling a number of virtual music-making applications – digital audio workstations (DAWs).
+As technologies developed, I transitioned into music and sound-making using digital virtual technologies.
+I invested in virtual technologies, trialling a number of virtual music and sound-making applications – digital audio workstations (DAWs).
 I experimented; I spoke to local pro audio retailers; I experimented some more; I bought instructional books and videos; I studied; I experimented a lot more.
-Over a number of years however, I found that irrespective of how much time and money I invested into my virtual music-making production practice, I never managed to achieve a similar flow or a similar feeling – a creative high – as I had music-making using physical instruments.
+Over a number of years however, I found that irrespective of how much time and money I invested into my virtual music and sound-making production practice, I never managed to achieve a similar flow or a similar feeling – a creative high – as I had music-making using physical instruments.
 My frustration using virtual technologies to make music grew.
 I enrolled into a practical tertiary course.
 The course assisted me greatly to develop my theory and practical skills.
 However, using virtual technologies to make music that I felt connected to, (largely) continued to elude me.
 There was one instance, a remix project where I felt a connection.
 That experience gave me hope that my attempts to use virtual technologies to make music I felt connected to, was not going to be in vain.
-I continued to experiment; I continued to read; I continued to invest; I continue to immerse my self into my virtual music-making production practice.
+I continued to experiment; I continued to read; I continued to invest; I continue to immerse my self into my virtual music and sound-making production practice.
 However, I still found I wasn’t achieving a similar flow or a similar feeling – a creative high – using virtual technologies to make music as I had music-making using physical instruments.
 My frustration was at an all-time high.
-I had arrived at a juncture in my life where I felt there was now no alternative: my virtual music-making production practice needed an intervention.
-I needed to put my creative practice using virtual technologies to make music under scrutiny.
+I had arrived at a juncture in my life where I felt there was now no alternative: my virtual music and sound-making production practice needed an intervention.
+I needed to put my creative practice using virtual technologies to make music and sound under scrutiny.
 In 2014 I applied to a formal academic research program – a professional doctorate program.
 I commenced the program in 2015.
 My formal research journey began.

 My doctoral research study……